TIBCOSoftware/snappydata/docs/howto.md

     snappy.sql("SELECT * FROM PARTSUPP").show()
 ```

-**Create table using API**
+**Create table using API**:
 This same table can be created by using createTable API.
-First we create a schema and then create the table, and mutate the table data using API:
+First we create a schema and then create the table, and then mutate the table data using API:

 ```
     # drop the table if it exists